 Unearned Revenue Example

 Let’s say your business offers meal delivery services.
-A customer pays you $12,000 in January for subscription meals for the entire year, and you deliver the first meal in January.
+A customer pays you $12,000 in January for annual subscription meals, and you deliver the first meal in January.
 At that point, only $1,000 of the customer’s payment is considered revenue, and the other $11,000 is unearned revenue.

 Is Unearned Revenue a Liability?

 Unearned revenue is a liability because you’ve received the funds for a product or service you haven’t delivered.
-In the event that you aren’t able to deliver your offerings, you’d still owe the money to the customer.
+If you can’t provide your company’s offerings, you’d still owe the money to the customer.
 Therefore, you wouldn’t be able to record it as revenue.
 Once you do deliver, however, the liability will switch to revenue.

-Unearned revenue is recorded under short-term liabilities on a company’s balance sheet.
-If your products or services will be delivered more than a year after your prepayment date, unearned revenue will be found under long-term liabilities.
+Unearned revenue is recognized as short-term liabilities on a company’s balance sheet.
+Unearned revenue will be listed as long-term liabilities if your products or services are delivered more than a year after your prepayment date.

 For your customers, prepayments are assets.
 In most cases, they classify them as deposits or prepaid expenses.
 They don’t view the products or services you’ll eventually provide them as liabilities.